-Larissa Larsen is an associate professor in the Urban and Regional Planning Program (URP) at the University of Michigan.
+Larissa Larsen is a professor of urban and regional planning at the University of Michigan.
 She teaches graduate classes in environmental planning, land use planning, and physical planning and design.
-Larissa is the URP Doctoral Coordinator and also oversees the MURP physical planning concentration.
-Larissa teaches two required classes in the MURP program; 508 – Spatial Thinking and Environmental Systems and URP 507 – Fundamentals of Planning Practice.
+She also oversees the physical planning concentration within the Master of Urban and Regional Planning (M.U.R.P.) program.
+Larsen teaches two required classes in the M.U.R.P. program: URP 508 – Spatial Thinking and Environmental Systems and URP 507 – Fundamentals of Planning Practice.
 She also teaches classes in GIS (geographic information systems) and land use planning.

 Larsen’s research focuses on the urban environmental problems of extreme heat/urban heat islands, water pollution and infrastructure, and stormwater flooding.
 In her research, she documents the magnitude of these environmental problems and ‘tests’ the effectiveness of different design and policy interventions.
 Her research is highly interdisciplinary and she incorporates many ‘physical/natural/health’ concepts and measures and works with faculty in public health and civil and environmental engineering.
 In 2014, Larsen began a research collaboration with Dr. Kumelachew Yeshitela at Addis Ababa University in Ethiopia.
 Together, they have been studying the city’s rapid, low-density development and how this impacts the provision of water and ecosystem services.
 She is expanding this research beyond Addis Ababa to ask questions about patterns of urbanization and water infrastructure in other East African cities.